cartertune/real-time-stock-dashboard/README.md

 ## Features

 - User authentication and session management with Supabase
-- Real-time stock price updates using Alpha Vantage
+- Real-time stock price updates using Finnhub
 - Add, view, and delete stock tickers from the watchlist

 ## Prerequisites